Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Self-supervised Pre-training Experiments

 \section{Self-supervised Pre-training Experiments}

-In this section, we evaluate masked FINOLA in self-supervised pre-training.
-We focus on the block-wise masked FINOLA (FINOLA-B) and assess its performance in ImageNet-1K classification and COCO object detection.
-For brevity, we use the term "FINOLA" to refer to Masked FINOLA-B throughout the remainder of this section.
-Our evaluation demonstrates two findings: (a) FINOLA provides a robust task-agnostic encoder for both tasks, without requiring COCO-specific fine-tuning, and (b) FINOLA effectively enables compact models for self-supervised learning.
-Please refer to \Cref{sec:appendix:net-arch}, \ref{sec:appendix:training-setup} and \ref{sec:appendix:more-self-sup-exp} for network structure, training setup, and additional experiments respectively.
+Our primary goal is to validate FINOLA as a fundamental mathematical property inherent in images.
+We aim to demonstrate its performance on par with established techniques like MAE \cite{MaskedAutoencoders2021}, SimMIM \cite{xie2021simmim}, and MoCo \cite{chen2020mocov2}.
+We focus on block-wise masked FINOLA (Masked-FINOLA-B) and evaluate its performance in ImageNet-1K classification and COCO object detection.
+For brevity, we refer to Masked FINOLA-B as "FINOLA" throughout this section.
+Please refer to Appendices \ref{sec:appendix:net-arch}, \ref{sec:appendix:training-setup}, and \ref{sec:appendix:more-self-sup-exp} for network structure, training setup, and additional experiments, respectively.
+Here are our key findings: